Why You Need an SEO Consultant and How to Hire the Best for Your Business

 If your website takes too long to load, users may find it difficult to use.
 This will affect your rankings.
 If your website doesn’t have an SSL certificate, search engines may be concerned about security and lower your rankings.

-A site audit is usually the first thing an SEO consultant will do after taking you on as a client and will continue doing it at regular intervals to assess the impact of their campaigns.
+A site audit is usually the first thing an SEO person will do after taking you on as a client and will continue doing it at regular intervals to assess the impact of their campaigns.
 For example, it's a good practice to conduct an audit after a major Google update has been rolled out to check if your rankings have been affected.

 For example, if you're a pet food business and one of your biggest competitors has a top-ranking article on “how to choose the right food for your cat,” you'll need to create a more comprehensive guide for your own website if you want to outrank them.